the-other-mariana/paparelo/01252022/README.md

 ## Load Balance

 Load Balance refers to when all processors working in parallel have the same amount of work during the largest amount of time possible.
-This equilibrium must be **active** when the tasks are working, to that when waiting time finishes or tasks have changed, the distribution of work is also **updated**.
+This equilibrium must be **active** when the tasks are working, so that when waiting time finishes or tasks have changed, the distribution of work is also **updated**.
 The purpose of Load Balance is to **reduce time execution as much as possible**.
 Let's see an example:

 - Data: the vectors: